morgansobol/MicrobialGenomics-TXST-2025/exercises/01_unix_cmd_intro.md

 wc -l sample1.txt
 ```

-### 🔹 I also use nano to create files, you just simply type **'nano'**, followed by the file name you want and its extension.
+### 🔹 I also use nano to create files, you just simply type `nano`, followed by the file name you want and its extension.
 E.g.:
 ```bash
 nano mynewfile.txt
 ```